Skip to main content

 National Environmental Policy Act

 The FirstNet Authority is required to make diligent efforts to involve the public in implementing its NEPA procedures.
-Public notice of availability is required of NEPA-related environmental assessments and environmental impact statements.
+Public notice of availability will be required of NEPA-related environmental assessments and environmental impact statements.
 Public notice will be placed in the paper of record in the vicinity of the proposed project or equivalent method.
 The notice of the proposal and draft environmental assessment will be posted on the FirstNet Authority’s website.
 These notices will describe the proposed project, identified alternatives, and potential environmental consequences of the project as well as a federal point of contact.
 Comments on these notices are invited, and the FirstNet Authority will consider all comments received.

 In addition to NEPA and NHPA, the FirstNet Authority must consider various other statutes, regulations, and executive orders when reviewing all proposed projects for NEPA, including the Endangered Species Act of 1973 (16 U.S.C. §§ 1531 et seq.) and Migratory Bird Treaty Act of 1918 (16 U.S.C. §§ 703 et seq.), among others.
 For a list of statutes, regulations, and executive orders that the FirstNet Authority considers during the development of a NEPA review, please see “Appendix A – List of Authorities” in the FirstNet Authority NEPA implementing procedures.